Boos offers hardwood countertops in maple, cherry, oak and walnut.

 Ensure adequate air movement around your countertop so that moisture cannot build up in the wood.
 For example, you should not attach your counter top on a solid underlayment such as particle board.
 If installing butcher block next to a brick wall, you should apply a moisture barrier between the brick and wood, or leave a small gap between the materials to prevent the transfer of moisture to the wood.

 You can place butcher block above a dishwasher or an oven.
 Just make sure the appliance is properly insulated so that heat will not transfer from the appliance to the butcher block.

 An experienced carpenter should be able to execute a cut-out for you without difficulty, although this will void the warranty.
-Also note that metal fasteners are used in blended-grain countertops to add structural strength, and in edge-grain counters over 96 inches long.
+Also note that metal fasteners may be used in blended-grain countertops to add structural strength, and in edge-grain Walnut counters over 96 inches long.